 In December 2019, a novel strain of coronavirus (SARS-CoV-2), which causes COVID-19, was reported to have surfaced in China.
 In March 2020, the World Health Organization declared the outbreak of COVID-19 to be a pandemic, and the world's economies began to experience pronounced effects.
-Despite the FDA approval of multiple COVID-19 vaccines in late 2020, there remains uncertainty around the extent and duration of disruption and any future related financial impact cannot be reasonably estimated at this time.
-In response to the pandemic, we have implemented universal work from home as well as stringent social distancing and other hygiene policies for employees when they must be in the office.
-Our clinical study of HONEDRA® in Japan has experienced significant delays in enrollment due to the "State of Emergency" in effect in Japan for most of 2020 and re-implemented in Japan on January 7, 2021 through March 21, 2021 covering Tokyo and other regions in response to increased number of COVID-19 patients.
-Due to recently reported large increases in COVID-19 cases in Japan, a renewed "State of Emergency" has been implemented again on April 25, 2021 through May 11, 2021.
-This newly reinstated "State of Emergency" continues negatively to impact enrollment of the on-going clinical trial.
+Despite the FDA approval of multiple COVID-19 vaccines in late 2020, there remains uncertainty around the extent and duration of disruption and any future related financial impact cannot reasonably be estimated at this time.
+In response to the COVID-19 pandemic, we have implemented universal work from home as well as stringent social distancing and other hygiene policies for employees when they must be in the office.
+Our clinical study of HONEDRA® in Japan has experienced significant delays in enrollment due to the "State of Emergency" in effect in Japan for most of 2020 and reimplemented in Japan on January 7, 2021 through March 21, 2021 covering Tokyo and other regions in response to an increased number of COVID-19 patients.
+Due to reported large increases in COVID-19 cases and a low rate of vaccinations in Japan, a "State of Emergency" was renewed on April 25, 2021 through May 11, 2021 and then reimplemented in Tokyo from July 12, 2021 through August 22, 2021.
+This newly reinstated "State of Emergency" continues negatively to impact enrollment of the ongoing clinical trial.